N4N1T0/portfolio/src/content/blog/en/graphic-design-digital-marketing.md

 ---
-title: 'The Power of Graphic Design in Digital Marketing'
+title: "The Power of Graphic Design in Digital Marketing"
 date: 2023-08-17
-slug: 'graphic-design-digital-marketing'
+slug: "graphic-design-digital-marketing"
-excerpt: 'Elevate your digital presence with strategic graphic design.
-From visual identity to impactful content, maximize your brand&quote;s potential.'
+excerpt: "Elevate your digital presence with strategic graphic design.
+From visual identity to impactful content, maximize your brand&quote;s potential."
 author: 'Adrian "Nano" Alvarez'
-image: '../../../assets/blog/nordwood-themes-ubIWo074QlU-unsplash.webp'
+image: "../../../assets/blog/nordwood-themes-ubIWo074QlU-unsplash.webp"
-imageAlt: 'An Apple setup with an iMac and an AirBook'
+imageAlt: "An Apple setup with an iMac and an AirBook"
 ---

 # The Power of Graphic Design in Digital Marketing